GoogleCloudPlatform/appengine-sharded-counters-java/README.md

 A simple application that demonstrates two approaches to sharding counters.

-To achieve higher throughput across different instances, counters can be sharded to avoid concurrency issues.
+To achieve higher throughput across different instances, counters should be sharded to avoid concurrency issues.
 This application performs this in two different ways:

 - Simple Sharding: Uses a constant to define the number of shards and randomly picks an index up to this number when incrementing the counter.
 Each shard is